Electronic Distribution Requirements Under ERISA

 Most employers like to electronically distribute their required plan disclosure materials, such as the Summary Plan Description (SPD), initial COBRA notice, adverse benefit determinations, etc. They typically choose this delivery option because they are considering that it would eliminate, or significantly cut down, the amount an employer spends in print and postage fees.
 However, most employers fail to recognize that there is a difference between "distributing" the SPD and merely making it available on the intranet/Internet.

-In 2002, the Department of Labor (DOL) issued regulations to assist employers in complying with their distribution requirements under ERISA.
+The Department of Labor (DOL) issued regulations to assist employers in complying with their distribution requirements under ERISA.
 The regulations provide that an employer may distribute documents electronically, provided the following requirements are met:

 First, steps must be taken to ensure that the system furnishing the documents will result in actual receipt of the transmitted information and that the system will protect the confidentiality of personal information relating to the individual's accounts and benefits.

 Second, the document must be prepared and furnished in a manner that is consistent with the style, format and content requirements applicable to the particular document.

 Third, notice must be provided to each plan participant either electronically or in writing that states (1) the SPD is being distributed electronically, (2) the significance of the document being distributed if it is not reasonably evident and (3) that the plan participant has the right to request and obtain a paper version of the document.

 Fourth, employees must have the ability to access electronic data successfully at any location where they are reasonably expected to perform their duties (e.g., at home for telecommuters); and they must have integral access to the company's intranet as a part of their job duties.
 If these requirements are not met, then the employee may still receive the SPD electronically, provided they have affirmatively consented to the electronic distribution as discussed below.